-The Shakopee Mdewakanton Sioux Community (SMSC) has committed $10 million to improve the nutrition of Native Americans through its Seeds of Native Health campaign.
-The SMSC is a federally recognized, sovereign Indian tribe located southwest of Minneapolis, Minnesota.
+The Shakopee Mdewakanton Sioux Community (SMSC) committed $11 million to improve the nutrition of Native Americans through its Seeds of Native Health campaign.
+The SMSC is a federally recognized, sovereign Dakota tribe located southwest of Minneapolis, Minnesota.

 The SMSC has a deep-seated tradition of helping other tribes and Native American people.
 This campaign represents a new extension of its long history of philanthropy, by committing a portion of its annual charitable giving to a dedicated purpose.
 Having donated more than $325 million since opening its Gaming Enterprise in the 1990s, as well as loaning more than $500 million to other tribes, the SMSC is the largest philanthropic benefactor for Indian Country nationally and one of the largest charitable givers in Minnesota.

 The SMSC hopes the campaign will build on the work already being done to improve Native American nutrition, bring more resources to the table, and ultimately put Indian Country on the path to develop a comprehensive strategy, which does not exist today.

 The American Diabetes Association (ADA) is the global authority on diabetes and since 1940 has been committed to its mission to prevent and cure diabetes and to improve the lives of all people affected by diabetes.
 To tackle this global public health crisis, the ADA drives discovery in research to treat, manage and prevent all types of diabetes, as well as to search for cures; raise voices to the urgency of the diabetes epidemic; and provide support and advocacy for people living with diabetes, those at risk of developing diabetes, and the health care professionals who serve them.